mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 What does iRODS offer to the user that exceeds such functionality?

 ### Create Attribute, Value, Unit triples

+Metadata attribute-value-units triples (AVUs) consist of an Attribute-Name, Attribute-Value, and an optional Attribute-Units.

 We can annotate files with so-called AVUs triples.
 These triples are added to a database and are searchable, e.g. you can ask the iRODS system give me all data (files and collections) whose author is "Alice" and which were created in 2016.